logankilpatrick/wgschool/content/attendee.md

 Several courses will not follow this format and will be online Zoom lectures without any pre-recorded materials.

+A base-level knowledge of Linux is required for all courses, and that this can be achieved by attending the Bash course in Week 1.

+#### Cluster accounts

+All academic participants are encouraged (but not required) to obtain a Compute Canada account.
+To register for a free Compute Canada account,
+[click here](https://ccdb.computecanada.ca/account_application).
+We will also be providing guest accounts.

+#### Tips for using Zoom

 We suggest that all participants use a dual-screen setup if possible: presenter's materials on one screen, your workspace on another.
-We also suggest to use a good headset/microphone.
+We also suggest to use a good headset/microphone, and mute yourself during sessions unless asking a question.

 <!-- - tracking attendance: type your name + some small tidbit into the etherpad (or similar), or use socrative with names -->
 <!-- - will not be recorded -->